canonical-websites/tutorials.ubuntu.com/tutorials/community/tutorial-guidelines.md

 ### The summary

-The first paragraph or parapgraphs of the overview is a summary of the tutorial's objectives, its purpose and why the reader should go through it.
+The first paragraph or paragraphs of the overview is a summary of the tutorial's objectives, its purpose and why the reader should go through it.
 An image can be included, as well as external links.

 #### Example